 One of the main draws of Animal kingdom lodge kidani village is the animals

-We did a guided viewing of the more remote Pembe Savanna, where we were treated with views of two okapis.
-If you are interested in doing this tour (it was free of charge in spring of 2022) ask at the front desk about availability.)
+We did a guided viewing of the more remote Pembe Savanna, where we were treated to views of two okapis.
+If you are interested in doing this free tour, ask the front desk about availability.)
 We were told okapis can be too shy and elusive to be comfortable in the main savannas with the other animals, and it was a gift to observe them.

 Was Animal kingdom lodge kidani Village worth it?
 For me, yes.